 A Rainbow of Friends is a story in verse about how all friends are special and valuable regardless of differences or difficulties.

 It’s Okay to Be Different targets young children first beginning to read.
-This book will inspire kids to celebrate their individuality through acceptance of others and self-confidence–and it’s never to early to develop a healthy self-esteem.
+This book will inspire kids to celebrate their individuality through acceptance of others and self-confidence–and it’s never too early to develop healthy self-esteem.

 Thank You, Mr. Falker is about a girl named Trisha who realizes that the letters get jumbled when she tries to read!
-Her teacher, Mr. Falker sees this and helps her prove to herself that she can read and will!
+Her teacher, Mr. Falker, sees this and helps her prove to herself that she can read and will!
+This is one of our favorite books about disabilities for kids.

-Sara’s Secret tells the story about Sara, who has a secret.
+Sara’s Secret tells the story of Sara, who has a secret.
 Her younger brother has cerebral palsy.

 Lemon the Duck is a story about a duck that was born with Neurological issues and is taken care of by a classroom of students.
 They learn through caring for Lemon the duck about acceptance, love, and how extra special care can go a long way!